PAIDiPaidThis.com

 How much does a car diagnostic check cost in the UK?

-When the engine light comes on, the first step is usually a diagnostics check, where the garage plugs in and reads the fault codes.
-It is a small fee next to most jobs, and plenty of garages will knock it off the bill if you get the repair done with them.
-The real prices below are what drivers actually paid for the check itself.
+When the engine light comes on, the first step is usually a diagnostics check, where the garage plugs in a reader and pulls the fault codes stored by the car's computer.
+It's a small fee next to most repair jobs, and plenty of garages knock it off the bill if you get the work done with them.
+The real prices on this page are what drivers actually paid for the check itself, not for whatever came after it.

 The quick version

-- A diagnostics check reads the car's fault codes to point at the problem, but it does not fix anything.
+• A diagnostics check reads the car's fault codes to point at the problem area, but it does not fix anything on its own.

-- The fee is small next to a repair, and many garages waive it if they carry out the work.
+• The fee is small next to a repair bill, and many garages waive it if they carry out the work afterwards.

-- A code points to a system, not always the exact faulty part, so some investigation may follow.
+• A code points to a system or sensor, not always the exact faulty part, so some further investigation can follow.

-- A generic code reader is cheap to buy if you only want to know what the light means.
+• A generic plug-in code reader is cheap to buy if all you want is to know what a warning light means.

-- A dealer diagnostic can cost more than an independent for what is often the same read.
+• A dealer diagnostic can cost more than an independent garage for what is often the same basic read.

 What people actually paid